lhupfeldt/jenkinsflow/INSTALL.md

    Important:
    Jenkins is default configured with only two executors on master.
 To avoid timeouts in the test cases this must be raised to at least 8.
    Jenkins is default configured with a 'Quiet period' of 5 seconds.
 To avoid timeouts in the test cases this should be set to 0.
+   Your Jenkins needs to be on the host where you are running the test.
+If it is not, you will need to make jenkinsflow available to jenkins.
+See test/tmp_install.sh

    All jobs created by the test script are prefixed with 'jenkinsflow_', so they can easily be removed.